tech-R11/tech-R11/README.md

-- 👋 Hi, I’m Rishabh Verma
+- �Hi, I’m Rishabh Verma
-- 👀 I love solving problems and coding.
--   The question how the softwares actually works fascinates me a lot.
-- 💞️ I have a good knowledge of c++,pyhton and data structure..
+- �I have a good knowledge of c++,pyhton and data structure..
      I have also created few websites that presents my knowlege about web devlopment -
 <!---